AbsaOSS/hyperdrive/README.md

 The triggers define when ingestions must happen, the ingestor defines how.

+The trigger is developed in a separate repository: https://github.com/AbsaOSS/hyperdrive-trigger

 ## Motivation
 In environments composed of multiple and diverse data sources, getting access to all of them as well as creating a data lake is quite a challenging task.